pism/pism/doc/sphinx/manual/practical-usage/parameters.rst

    pismr -i foo.nc -y 1000 -config my_config.nc

-The file ``my_config.nc`` has to contain *all* of the flags and parameters present in ``pism_config.nc``.
+The file ``my_config.nc`` has to contain *all* of the flags and parameters present in
+|config-file|.

-The list of parameters is too long to include here; please see the `PISM Source Code Browser`_ for an automatically-generated table describing them.
+The list of parameters is too long to include here; please see the :ref:`sec-parameter-list` for an automatically-generated table describing them.

 Some command-line options *set* configuration parameters; some PISM executables have special parameter defaults.
 To examine what parameters were used in a particular run, look